 I purchased two vouchers from dailycandy.com.
 One was a trivia night deal at a bar in NYC.
 The other was $20 for $40 worth of books from Simon and Schuster.
 The trivia night voucher reflected an expiration date of December 2012.
 However, when I called to RSVP to the trivia night, I was informed that it actually expired in August 2012 and that Daily Candy made an error.
 The other voucher indicated that a portion of the voucher price would be automatically refunded if the voucher was not used before the expiration date.
 I didn't get around to using it, but figured I'd at least get back a portion of what I paid.
 I emailed Daily Cand 3 times to request a refund for both vouchers and the company did not respond to any of my emails.
 So, today I am trying to dispute the charges with my credit card company.
 Of course the merchant (Daily Candy) is not being cooperative.
 I want everyone to know that they should stay away from this site, because there is no way to receive a response once you rea

-Posted by Rebecca from Brad's Deals on Wednesday, Dec 4, at 4:22 PM
+Posted by Rebecca Lehmann on Thursday, Apr 10, at 6:03 PM

 The trademarks contained herein are the property of their respective owners. | Brad Wilson